Oil rises above $42 on supply losses, U.S. stimulus hopes

 Oil and gas workers have withdrawn from offshore U.S. Gulf production facilities as Hurricane Delta was forecast to intensify into a powerful, Category 3 storm.
 Nearly 1.5 million barrels of daily output was halted.

-“If Delta stays weak, the oil rally could quickly run out of steam,” said Jeffrey Halley, analyst at brokerage OANDA.
+“The market is welcoming supply cuts as the world is currently producing more oil than it can consume,” said Bjornar Tonhaugen of Rystad Energy.

+“Since most of the price boost is weather and strike-related today, it may not be here to stay.”

 Oil also gained support from the prospect of more production outages in the North Sea because of a workers’ strike.
-The Johan Sverdrup field, the North Sea’s largest, will have to shut production unless the strike ends by Oct.
+The major Johan Sverdrup field will have to shut unless the strike ends by Oct.
 14.

-The production losses offset concerns about weak demand, rising coronavirus cases and an increase in U.S. crude inventories as reported by the Energy Information Administration.
-[EIA/S]
+The production losses offset concerns about demand, rising coronavirus cases and rising U.S. crude inventories.

 Renewed optimism over some U.S. coronavirus relief aid also supported the market.